Police condemn scrambler riders

-Motorway police have slammed young riders who were filmed pulling wheelies on the M6 near Wigan.
+Motorway police have slammed young riders who were filmed pulling wheelies on the M6.

-Patrols from the north-west unit were forced to step in after several riders were seen weaving in and out of traffic close to junction 24 at Ashton.
+Patrols from the North West unit were forced to step in after several riders were seen weaving in and out of traffic close to junction 24 at near Wigan.

 A spokesman for the North West Motorway Police said: "It really isn't big or clever and you're putting not only your own life at risk but that of others."